 What is a transformer

-A basic transformer consists of two windings.
+Accordingly, a basic transformer consists of two windings.
 These are known as the primary and the secondary.
 In essence power enters on the primary, and leaves on the secondary.
 Some transformers have more windings but the basis of operation is still the same.

-If this electrically generated magnetic field is placed in an existing field then a force will be exerted on the wire carrying the current in the same way that two fixed magnets placed close to one another will either attract or repel one another.
+If this electrically generated magnetic field is placed in an existing field and as a result a force is exerted on the wire carrying the current in the same way that two fixed magnets placed close to one another will either attract or repel one another.
 It is this phenomenon that is used in electric motors, meters, and a number of other electric units.

 The combination of the two effects occurs when two wires, or two coils are placed together.
 When a current changes its magnitude in the first, this will result in a change in the magnetic flux and this in turn will result in a current being induced in the second.

 Transformer turns ratio

-It is found that if more turns are present in the primary than the secondary then the voltage at the input will be greater than the output and vice versa.
+It is found that if more turns are present in the primary than the secondary, the voltage at the input will be greater than the output and vice versa.
 In fact the voltage can easily be calculated from a knowledge of the turns ratio: